viviandotdev/ObsidianVault/+ Encounters/Reasons to exercise.md

 - **Improves congitive function**
 	- When you exercise neurons in our brain fire more to control movement, coordination and balance, Due to this higher activity neurons which are brain cells get the signal to produce more of the BDNF protein, Cells can produce proteins by converting DNA to mRNA to proteins, cells have dna which contain the instructions to create the protein, a specific signal is sent to the neurons which turns on the genes to create the BDNF protein.
 - Increase allieviates stress, depression and anxieity
-	- Releases norephinrerinece, serotiinen and dopamine
+	- Releases norephinrerinece, serotiinen and dopamine (talk more about how this works)
-- Reduce inflammation, and Longevirity
+- Releasing signaling moleculse called myokines to reduce inflummation, regulate metaboilism,

+- Decrease insulin resistiance and increase sensitivity, so your body can easily process fats (i don't like this phrasing what do you mean by this?)
 	- Muscles can decrease insulin resistance, this allows more glucose to enter your cells keeping blood sugar low.
-We only need a little bit of insulin for
+We only need a little bit of insulin for our cells to start to let glucose in,
+		- People with high insulin resistance require a lot of insulin in order for cells to come in,
-	- during exercise when the muslces contract it release signaling molecules called myokines
+	- during exercise when the muslces contract it release signaling molecules called **myokines**

-Why I exercise

-Improves cognitive function,

-What sends the signals?
-Your muscles can release signaling molecules called myokines to tell the neurons more BDNF

-•	DNA = cookbook
-	•	Gene = recipe
-	•	Turning on a gene = choosing to cook that recipe
-	•	Protein = the finished dish

-We have a brain to control movements, studies have shown that koala adapted to have smaller brains when their lifestyle became more sedentary.